In the analysis of this circuit it was determined that several factors contribute to the ultimate sensitivity, including:

 The APD itself is mounted on a small sub-board along with Q201 (the JFET) and the other capacitors noted in the box in Figure 5.
 Most of Q201's drain current is provided by Q202's circuit, a current source, that operates at high impedance while Q203 is the rest of a cascode amplifier circuit that is designed to be self-biasing at DC and to provide gain mainly to AC signals.

 The output of the cascode amplifier is passed to U201b, a unity gain follower amplifier.
-This signal then passes to the circuit of U201a, a differentiator circuit that is designed to provide a 6dB/octave boost to higher frequencies to compensate for the similar R/C low-pass roll-off intrinsic to the APD and JFET itself: Without this circuit higher frequency audio components of speech would be excessively rolled off, reducing intelligibility.
-By design, the frequency range of the differentiator and its surrounding circuitry is intentionally limited so that low frequencies (below several hundred Hz) are strongly rolled off to prevent AC mains related hum from urban lighting from turning into a roar as are very high frequencies - above 5-7 kHz - which would otherwise become an ear-fatiguing "hiss" were the differentiation allowed to continue to frequencies much higher than this.
+This signal then passes to the circuit of U201a, a differentiator circuit that is designed to provide a 6dB/octave boost to higher frequencies to compensate for the similar R/C low-pass roll-off intrinsic to the APD and JFET itself: Without this circuit, higher frequency audio components of speech would be rolled off, reducing intelligibility.
+By design the frequency range of the differentiator and its surrounding circuitry is intentionally limited so that low frequencies (below several hundred Hz) are strongly rolled off to prevent AC mains related hum from urban lighting from turning into a roar as are very high frequencies - above 5-7 kHz - which would otherwise become an ear-fatiguing "hiss" were the differentiation allowed to continue to frequencies much higher than this.

-An interesting property of this circuit is that the "knee" related to this 6dB/octave roll-off occurs varies somewhat with the bias voltage and thus amount of device capacitance and, to a certain degree, its gain.
+An interesting property of the photodiode circuit is that the "knee" related to this 6dB/octave roll-off occurs varies somewhat with the bias voltage and thus amount of device capacitance and, to a certain degree, its gain.
 Because of this the frequency response of the APD/JFET circuit and the differentiator don't match under all operating conditions but experience has shown that it is better to have a bit of extra "treble boost" than not when it comes to making out words when the distant voice is immersed in a sea of noise.

 A sample of the output from U201b, before differentiation, is also passed to J20, the "Flat" output.
-The audio taken from this point, lacking differentiation, will sound a bit muffled under normal low-light conditions and it is not subject to either the high or low pass effects of the U201a differentiator which means that it will pass both subsonic and ultrasonic components as detected by the APD amplifier itself.
+The audio taken from this point, lacking differentiation, will sound a bit muffled under normal low-light conditions as it is not subject to either the high or low pass effects of the U201a differentiator which means that it will pass both subsonic and ultrasonic components as detected by the APD amplifier itself.
 On the low end, the sensitivity is limited by 1/F noise which becomes increasingly dominant below a few 10s of Hz while on the high end it is again the capacitance associated with the APD and JFET circuits.
 In testing it was observed that at this "Flat" output it was possible to detect signals from an LED modulated up to several MHz, albeit with significantly reduced sensitivity.
 The main purpose of this output is to provide a signal point suitable for both subsonic digital communications as well as ultrasonic for experimentation with low/medium rate data, FM carriers and SSB signals.

 In this circuit the amount of drain current in the JFET will vary depending on the individual properties of the JFET itself, the bias voltage, and the amount of impinging light.
 Under "dark" conditions the "standing" JFET current was set to approximately 7-10 milliamps by the current source and the drain-source voltage varied from around 0.21 volts when the APD bias was just 12 volt to around 0.155 volts when the APD was operating at its maximum rating of 135 volts.
 The specified JFET, the BF862, is typically capable of handling more drain current than this - and to do so would likely reduce its noise contribution slightly - but it was set at this level (with R205) to moderate battery current consumption.

 Although it may have risked component damage, the APD circuit was "torture tested" to check ruggedness.
-In a completely dark room a xenon photo flash was set off just inches away from the photodiode with the bias set at 135 volts.
-While the receiver was deafened for a second or two, the time it took for the various circuits to recover (e.g. power supply, re-equalization of various capacitor, etc.), repeated tests like this did not do any detectable damage to the receiver sensitivity or noise properties, indicating that the APD and JFET were more than rugged enough to handle any conceivable event that might happen in the field, aside from directly focusing the sun on the photodiode!
+In a completely dark room a xenon photo flash was set off just inches/centimeters away from the photodiode with the bias set at 135 volts.
+While the receiver was deafened for a second or two, the time it took for the various circuits to recover (e.g. power supply, re-equalization of various capacitors, etc.), repeated tests like this did not do any detectable damage to the receiver sensitivity or its noise properties indicating that the APD and JFET were more than rugged enough to handle any conceivable event that might happen in the field, aside from directly focusing the sun on the photodiode!

 This circuit has also been successfully used in broad daylight.
-While the receiver worked, the background thermal noise from the sunlit landscape was the limiting factor for sensitivity and the recovered audio had quite apparent nonlinearity (distortion) with an altered frequency response because the ambient light and resulting photodiode conductivity effectively shunted the high voltage bias and device capacitance.
+While the receiver worked, the background thermal noise from the sunlit landscape was the limiting factor for sensitivity and the recovered audio had quite apparent nonlinearity (distortion) with an altered frequency response (e.g. "tinny") because the ambient light and resulting photodiode conductivity effectively shunted the high voltage bias and device capacitance.
 In short, in such high ambient light conditions this circuit has no advantage over other optical receiver topologies such as the original "Version 3" or even a more conventional TIA (TransImpedance Amplifier) but its ability to be useful under such conditions is indicative of its versatility.

 The results of in-field testing: